Utah Deaf History and Culture

 Note

-Jodi Becker Kinner, the website's author, has had the pleasure of working on the Utah Association of the Deaf (UAD) history.
+Jodi Becker Kinner, the website's author, has had the pleasure of working on the Utah Association of the Deaf's history.
 UAD is one of the country's oldest state organizations.
-Since its inception in 1909, the UAD has campaigned for civil rights in a variety of areas, including auto insurance, traffic safety, telecommunications, interpreters, education, early intervention, employment, rehabilitation, and much more.
+Since its inception in 1909, the UAD has campaigned for civil rights in various areas, including auto insurance, traffic safety, telecommunications, interpreters, education, early intervention, employment, rehabilitation, and more.
 Furthermore, the UAD was instrumental in the establishment of the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing, the Jean Massieu School of the Deaf, the expansion of interpreting services, and the establishment of Deaf Education at Utah State University with an emphasis on ASL/English Bilingual (then Total Communication).
 Because this document does not cover all of these historical details, I recommend reading "Deaf Education History in Utah," "History of the Sanderson Community Center," and "History of Utah Interpreting Services," as well as other documents, to get a complete picture of what UAD has done for the local Deaf community.

 In addition, UAD has advocated for the local Deaf community's rights and protections.
 After learning about the UAD's history and its tireless efforts to improve the quality of life for Deaf people in Utah as equal citizens, she has grown to respect and admire them.
 It is an honor to be a member of the UAD and to pay tribute to those who led the organization.